rubycocos/csvreader/README.md

 [csvjson](csvjson) - read tabular data in the CSV <3 JSON format, that is, comma-separated values CSV (line-by-line) records with javascript object notation (JSON) encoding rules

+[csvyaml](csvyaml) - read tabular data in the CSV <3 YAML format, that is, comma-separated values (CSV) line-by-line records with yaml ain't markup language (YAML) encoding rules